-Since agents are described by scalar types, a matching describes which types from each side are paired together; and thus, is a cdf on $\mathbb{R}^2$ .
-One matching cdf is higher than another in the positive quadrant dependence (PQD) order if it has more mass weakly below any pair of types (x, y) (i.e. in every southwest quadrant).
-For example, consider the PQD partial order over the six possible pure matchings among three men (1, 2, 3)and three women (1, 2, 3) in Figure 1.
-Negative assortative matching (NAM) pairs the highest types with the lowest types, while positive assortative matching (PAM) pairs the two highest types, the two middle types, and the two lowest types.
-NAM1 also pairs the two lowest types, but pairs middle types with highest types.
-PAM is strictly higher than NAM1 in the PQD order, since it has more matches weakly below any pair (x, y) and strictly more matches weakly below (2, 2).
+Since agents are described by scalar types, a matching describes which types from each side are paired together and thus is a cdf on \mathbb{R}^2 .
+One matching cdf is higher than another in the PQD order if it has more mass weakly below any pair of types (x, y) (i.e., in every southwest quadrant).
+For example, consider the PQD partial order over the six possible pure matchings among three men (1, 2, 3) and three women (1, 2, 3) in Figure 1.
+NAM pairs the highest types with the lowest types, while PAM pairs the two highest types, the two middle types, and the two lowest types.
+NAM1 also pairs the two lowest types but pairs middle types with highest types.
+PAM is strictly higher than NAM1 in the PQD order since it has more matches weakly below any pair (x, y) and strictly more matches weakly below (2, 2).
 But notice that NAM1 and NAM3 are not PQD ranked, as NAM1 pairs (1, 1), while NAM3 has more matches weakly below (2, 2).
-The PQD order for all six matchings is:
+The PQD order for all six matchings is

+(1) PAM

+$$\succ{PQD}$$

-$$PAM \succ{PQD} [NAM1, NAM3] \succ{PQD} [PAM2, PAM4] \succ{PQD} NAM$$ (1)
+[NAM1, NAM3] \succ{PQD} [PAM2, PAM4] \succ{PQD} NAM.

-Lemma 1 argues that increases in the PQD order imply all of: (i) the average distance between matched types falls, (ii) the correlation of matched types increases, and therefore (iii) the regression coefficient of women on their partners' types increases.
+Lemma 1 argues that increases in the PQD order imply all of (i) the average distance between matched types falls, (ii) the correlation of matched types increases, and therefore, (iii) the regression coefficient of women on their partners' types increases.
 In other words, increases in the PQD order imply that commonly used measure of sorting rise.
 By contrast, we show that no coherent sorting theory can emerge premised on increasing covariance, correlation, or falling average distance between match partners.